 - All teachers are teachers of children with additional needs.
-Carefully structured, well-timed INSET support staff understanding of SEND.
-Training aims to give teachers the skills and understanding that they need to meet the needs of all their pupils in the classroom. - The Head of Learning Support works closely with the Headmaster, Director of Studies and Head of Pre Prep to organise useful training to all staff. - The Head of Learning Support speaks to new members of teaching staff, including new teachers and GAP students about the Learning Support process at Town Close School.
+Carefully structured, well-timed INSET helps to remove anxiety that staff may have.
+Furthermore, it gives teachers the skills and understanding that they need to meet the needs of all their pupils in the classroom. - The Head of Learning Support works closely with the Headmaster, Director of Studies and Head of Pre Prep to organise useful training to all staff. - The Head of Learning Support speaks to new members of teaching staff, including new teachers and GAP students about the Learning Support process at Town Close School.